 Consider not just current requirements but projected growth.
 If you plan to pursue wildlife photography seriously for years, investing in a more capable body initially might prove more economical than upgrading multiple times.
 Conversely, if you’re exploring whether wildlife photography suits you, starting with a mid-range model makes excellent sense.

 The camera ecosystem matters as much as the body itself.
 Canon, Nikon, and Sony each offer complete systems with telephoto lenses, teleconverters, and accessories designed to work together seamlessly.
 Once you’ve invested in several lenses, switching systems becomes prohibitively expensive.
-Many photographers exploring different brands suggest looking at detailed comparisons of Sony’s complete camera lineup to understand system depth before committing.
+Before you commit to a mount, look at the telephoto lens roadmap first.
+That will shape your wildlife results much more than a small difference between camera bodies.

 Testing before purchasing